by Carolyn Thomas ♥ @HeartSisters

 Sometimes, it’s the people they most expected to help out who don’t, but often those they may not have felt closest to surprise them by immediately offering support in many unique ways.

-Here’s an example: after I was discharged from hospital following my own heart attack in May 2008 (and you gardeners already know that May is prime summer planting season!), one of my co-workers guessed that I’d have a hard time lugging flats of plants, heavy bags of potting soil, and buckets of water to plant summer flowers out in my balcony planters.
+Here’s an example: after I was discharged from hospital following my own heart attack in May 2008 (and you gardeners already know that May is prime summer planting season!), one of my co-workers guessed that I’d have a hard time lugging flats of plants, heavy bags of potting soil, and buckets of water to plant summer flowers out in my balcony planters as I do every year.
 An avid gardener herself, she offered to take over this big seasonal job for me.
 I then got to spend a lovely sunny morning relaxing in my big red chair while observing her happily working and planting away outside on the balcony.
 And best of all, during the following months recuperating at home, I got to look out through a wall of windows at her gorgeous balcony display of colourful annuals every day all summer long.

 Yet this surprisingly generous gift of time and labour had come from a colleague I was only casually acquainted with at that time.
 Thank you, Kathleen!
 I will never forget that kindness. ♡